-D. Litigation
+C. Litigation

 GSWA is party to certain legal proceedings.
-The Office of the Attorney General is of the opinion that the probable outcome of suits existing at September 30, 2020 is unknown and not predictable.
+The Office of the Attorney General is of the opinion that the probable outcome of suits existing as of September 30, 2021 is unknown and not predictable.
 No provision for any liability has been made in the accompanying financial statements because management believes that no unfavorable outcome is likely to occur.

-E. Ordot Dump Financing Plan
+D. Ordot Dump Financing Plan